chentadot/openhab-addons/bundles/org.openhab.binding.mqtt.espmilighthub/README.md

 The hubs can be built from 2 ready made boards and only need connecting with 7 wires.
 They can be very easy to build with no soldering needed.

+**Important note:** This is not a stand-alone binding, as it bundlled with the MQTT binding.
+For more details and installation instructions visit: <https://www.openhab.org/addons/bindings/mqtt/>

 Advantages to using this DIY bridge over the OEM bridge:

 + Almost unlimited groups to give individual control over an entire house of Milight globes without needing multiple bridges.